menandmice/micetro_docs/guides/user-manual/console_menus.rst

 ---------

 Help
-  Launches the on-line help features of the Men&Mice Suite.
+  Launches the on-line help features of Micetro.

-About Men and Mice Management Console
+About Men&Mice Management Console
   Opens the About window, which contains the full version number of the Men&Mice Management Console that you are running.